The Demand For Rental Income in Phuket

 First and foremost, the guaranteed return contract must be reviewed by a lawyer to ensure it represents the buyer’s interests.
 If it is poorly constructed, part of the return could be going to the developer for common area maintenance, while the buyer is left to pay for their own maintenance and management fees.
 Because these fees are typically absorbed by the developer, this underlines the importance of securing the right lawyer.

 Once the wording of the contract is ensured, in our experience, short-term guarantees are realistic because developers usually budget for this expense.
-In most cases, it will already be built into the sales and marketing costs of each unit.
+In most cases, it will already be built into the sales and marketing costs of each condo unit.
 In fact, some developers actually prepay the rental returns as a lump sum as soon as the final payment on the condo is received.

 The viability of longer-term rental guarantees, however, will be down to the overall health of the tourism industry in Phuket.
 Any major contraction in tourist figures would almost certainly trigger a contraction of the local economy.
-A prolonged contraction would have a knock-on effect on the property market, as guaranteed returns are based on filling available units with tourists every year.
+A prolonged contraction would have a knock-on effect on Phuket’s property market, as guaranteed returns are based on filling available units with tourists every year.

 But how bad were the bad years?
 There was the Asia Crisis, the bursting of the tech bubble, bird flu, SARS, the global financial crisis, military coups and a tsunami in the middle of peak season.
-These events had a marked effect on tourism at the time each occurred, but both Thailand and Phuket bounced back with renewed vigour each time.
+These events had a marked effect on tourism at the time each occurred, but both Phuket bounced back with renewed vigour each time.

 The necessary due diligence must find out as much as possible about the: